Bit-Quill/amazon-timestream-tools/integrations/influxdb_connector/influxdb-timestream-connector/README.md

 ## IAM Permissions

 The following permissions are the least-privilege permissions for deploying and executing the connector.
-These permissions assume the stack is named `InfluxDBTimestreamConnector`.
+These permissions assume the stack is named `InfluxDBTimestreamConnector` and that the REST API Gateway is named `InfluxDB-Timestream-Connector-REST-API-Gateway`.

 ### IAM Deployment Permissions